mauliknshah/code-vibe/replit.md

 The server is built using Express.js with TypeScript in an ESM environment:

 - **Web Framework**: Express.js with middleware for request logging, JSON parsing, and error handling
-- **Session Management**: Express sessions with configurable storage for OAuth state management
+- **Stateless Design**: No session management required for public repository access
 - **API Design**: RESTful API endpoints with consistent error handling and response formatting
 - **Development Setup**: Vite integration for hot module replacement and optimized development experience